 DCI format 2_1 is used for notifying the PRB(s) and OFDM symbol(s) where UE may assume no transmission is intended for the UE.

 The following information is transmitted by means of the DCI format 2_1 with CRC scrambled by INT-RNTI:

-- Identifier for DCI formats – [1] bits

 - Pre-emption indication 1, Pre-emption indication 2, …, Pre-emption indication N.